tonyqiu1019/tsoc/README.md

 - [`poj/`](poj/): solve ACM problems on [Peking University Online Judge](http://poj.org/).
 - [`acm/`](acm/): solve ACM problems used in previous ICPC programming contests.

-**Note**: POJ is currently down for unknown reasons.
-I'm trying to find alternative sources for ACM problems, but they may be somewhat inconsistent.

 ## Commit Timeline

 - May 12th: repository init